Project Learning Garden

 This program provides schools with strategies for building effective and long-lasting garden-based learning programs.
-Teachers at pilot schools are provided with hands-on training, curriculum aligned to national standards, lesson kits filled with supplies, a schoolyard garden, fully-equipped garden cooking cart, and summer garden management intern.
+Teachers are provided with hands-on training, curriculum aligned to national standards, lesson kits filled with supplies, a schoolyard garden, fully-equipped garden cooking cart, and strategies for summer garden maintenance.

 Gardens provide a context for multidisciplinary learning, ranging from nutrition and science to social, studies, math and language arts.
 Students benefit by expanding their palates, taste-testing healthy foods, and learning about food origins; engaging in authentic science field investigations; manipulating the environment to understand math in real-life applications; recreating historical activities; and writing across all these disciplines.Learn More About Project Learning Garden

 When kids learn about endangered species, there is an empathetic spark to want to DO something to help.
 Project Hero™ challenges and guides students on a Hero’s Quest to understand threats facing locally endangered species, and to design and implement a solution to make a meaningful difference.